reza-mirjahanian/awesome-blockchain/Cosmos/Course E/Module Genesis/a.md

 ### `InitGenesis`[​](https://docs.cosmos.network/v0.50/build/building-modules/genesis#initgenesis "Direct link to initgenesis")

-The `InitGenesis` method is executed during [`InitChain`](https://docs.cosmos.network/v0.50/learn/advanced/baseapp#initchain) when the application is first started.
+The `InitGenesis` method is executed during when the application is first started.
 Given a `GenesisState`, it initializes the subset of the state managed by the module by using the module's [`keeper`](https://docs.cosmos.network/v0.50/build/building-modules/keeper) setter function on each parameter within the `GenesisState`.

 The [module manager](https://docs.cosmos.network/v0.50/build/building-modules/module-manager#manager) of the application is responsible for calling the `InitGenesis` method of each of the application's modules in order.
 This order is set by the application developer via the manager's `SetOrderGenesisMethod`, which is called in the [application's constructor function](https://docs.cosmos.network/v0.50/learn/beginner/app-anatomy#constructor-function).

 See an example of `InitGenesis` from the `auth` module:

 x/auth/keeper/genesis.go

+### `ExportGenesis`

+The `ExportGenesis` method is executed whenever an export of the state is made.
+It takes the latest known version of the subset of the state managed by the module and creates a new `GenesisState` out of it.
+This is mainly used when the chain needs to be upgraded via a hard fork.